WALWORTH BARBOUR AMERICAN INTERNATIONAL SCHOOl

 The purpose of our nature reserve is to represent what Even Yehuda looked like 150 years ago before it was changed into farmland for growing crops.
 However, there are multiple research projects going on in the GAIA nature reserve.
 We have seven species of endangered flowers including the Beirut Mullen and the Poleg Iris; also, there are two species of endangered amphibians.
 In addition to the endangered species committee, we have multiple biblical subspecies of grapevines, pomegranate trees, and fig trees.

-Trash to Treasure
+Trash to Treasure (GAIA Store)

 The trash to treasure committee is responsible for upcycling and researching the devastating effects of the fashion industry on our planet.
 Trash to Treasure sew candy wrappers together to make bags and upcycle many other forms of trash into new and fashionable items.
 In addition, the committee is responsible for the annual GAIA second-hand sale, which has become a great success over the past few years.